 A budget is useless if you don’t follow it.
 Therefore, I wanted you to have a place for you to track your daily expenses.
 It is so important for you to track your expenses so you can make sure you are staying on track with your budget.

 I personally recommend recording your spending every day, or at the very least, once a week.
-Print out multiple sheets (one for each spending category or sub-category).
+Print out multiple sheets of your Daily Expense Tracker (one for each spending category or sub-category).
 Then put all your sheets in your binder.

 If you track your spending every day, you should write down what you spend as you go.
-You can either keep your receipts, or make a note in your phone or on a small piece of paper as you spend throughout the day.
+You can either keep your receipts, make a note on your phone, or on a small piece of paper as you spend throughout the day.
 Then write the numbers in your expense tracker at the end of the day.

 Remember to also keep track of any cash you may have spent since this will not be on your bank statements.

-Once you have recorded your spending for the month, plug in the numbers from your daily expense tracker into your monthly budget.
+Once you have recorded your spending for the month, plug in the numbers from your Daily Expense Tracker into your Monthly Budget worksheet.
 Take a minute to sit down and compare the actual expenses versus what you had in your budget.
 This will show you where you did well and where you may need to improve.
 You should not let a month pass without reviewing your budget.